Bolton-and-Menk-GIS/restapi/README.md

 # restapi
 This is a Python API for working with ArcGIS REST API, ArcGIS Online, and Portal/ArcGIS Enterprise.
 This package has been designed to work with arcpy or open source and does not require arcpy.
 It will try to use arcpy if available for some data conversions, otherwise will use open source options.
 Also included is a subpackage for administering ArcGIS Server Sites.
 This is updated often, so continue checking here for new functionality!

+### Why would you use this package?
+Esri currently provides the [ArcGIS API for Python](https://developers.arcgis.com/python/) which provides complete bindings to the ArcGIS REST API.
+This package has less coverage of the REST API, but has many convience functions not available in the ArcGIS API for Python.
+This package will also support older versions of Python (i.e. 2.7.x) whereas Esri's package only supports 3.x.

+## Connecting to an ArcGIS Server
 One of the first things you might do is to connect to a services directory (or catalog):